 Official vendor support.
 Buildkite is a popular CI/CD platform among fast-moving teams (Shopify, Airbnb, PagerDuty).
 Having an official MCP server means the integration stays current with Buildkite’s API changes.

-Production-ready. v1.0.0 with 529 commits and 34 releases signals maturity despite the relatively low star count.
-The container-based deployment model is well-suited for teams already running containerized infrastructure.
+Production-ready.
+537 commits and 35 releases signals maturity despite the relatively low star count.

 What doesn’t

-Low adoption so far.
-50 stars.
-Buildkite’s market share is smaller than GitHub Actions, Jenkins, or GitLab CI, which limits the audience.
+Low adoption.
+49 stars — essentially flat over 30 days.
+Buildkite’s market share is smaller than GitHub Actions, Jenkins, or GitLab CI.

 The cross-platform comparison